phunanon/Insitux/integrations/Deadline.md

 (sort-by sin [8 6 9 0 4])
 ;; function
 ;; Returns a vector of vector items, dictionary entries, or string characters sorted by the return of a function over each item

+(distinct 8 6 9 0 0 9)
+;; function
+;; Returns vector of distinct arguments, or if given one vector, a vector of distinct values

 (starts?
 "He" "Hello")
 ;; function